awsdocs/amazon-codeguru-reviewer-user-guide/doc_source/create-code-reviews.md

 1. When you have specified the branch you want reviewed, choose **Create full repository analysis**\.
 ![\[The Create full repository analysis section with source code settings and sample YAML file information.\]](http://docs.aws.amazon.com/codeguru/latest/reviewer-ug/images/create-full-repo-analysis.png)

 To view the recommendations, navigate to the **Code reviews** page in the console and choose the name of the code review to view the detailed code review page\.
-If you do not see the code review right away, try refreshing the page\.
+If you don't see the code review right away, try refreshing the page\.
 For more information, see [View code review details](view-code-review-details.md)\.

  If a repository contains Java and Python files, then CodeGuru Reviewer generates recommendations for the language for which there are more files\.
 For example, if there are five Java files and ten Python files in an associated repository, then CodeGuru Reviewer generates recommendations for the Python code and does not generate recommendations for the Java code\.
 If the number of Java and Python files is the same, then only Java recommendations are generated\.